FlintNUU Flint Docs

 Think of Mesh as your external brain for this domain.
 Ideas go in as notes.
 Connections form through links.
 Insights emerge from the structure.

-Plugins: Prompt-Based Extensions
+Shards: Prompt-Based Extensions

-A plugin contains:
+A shard contains:

 skills/

-sk-proj-archive.md # Repeatable task: archive completed tasks
+sk-proj-archive_tasks.md # Repeatable task: archive completed tasks

 templates/